Upper School Curriculum

 AP English Language and Composition

-This course emphasizes the analysis and writing of rhetoric by examining the authors’ purpose, audience, and tone.
+This course emphasizes the analysis and writing of rhetoric by examining an author’s purpose, audience and tone.
 Stylistic techniques, as well as critical reading strategies and the development of effective arguments, will be the focus throughout the year.
-Students will read, analyze, and write numerous essays, including narrative, descriptive, process, cause and effect, comparison and contrast, classification and division, definition, and argumentation.
-Students will read and examine a variety of nonfiction literature - including editorials, print media, and TED talks - in addition to American literature selections.
+Students will read, analyze and write numerous essays, including narrative, descriptive, process, cause and effect, comparison and contrast, classification and division, definition and argumentation.
+Students will read and examine various nonfiction literature - including editorials, print media and TED talks - in addition to American literature selections.
 The ultimate goal of the course is to develop critical thinkers with excellent time management and argumentation skills.
-In order to refine communication skills, students will participate in class discussions, formal presentations, and Socratic seminars.
-As preparation for the AP examination in May, students will practice timed writing exercises and multiple choice passages using previously released College Board examination materials.
+Students will participate in class discussions, formal presentations and Socratic seminars to refine communication skills.
+In May, students will practice timed writing exercises and multiple-choice passages using previously released College Board examination materials as preparation for the AP examination.

 Prerequisite: Teacher recommendation based on English 10 or Honors English 10 achievement